giavinh79/npm-publish-workflow-semantic-release/README.md

 - Yarn 3 for package management and [Yarn Workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/) for managing multiple packages
 - [Semantic release](https://semantic-release.gitbook.io/semantic-release/) for versioning and release
   - `semantic-release` is written using the latest ECMAScript 2017 features, without transpilation which requires **Node version 18.0.0** or higher.
+  - Versions must start at minimum 1.0.0 (for earlier versions look into docs for pre-releases)
   - Slack notifications (https://github.com/juliuscc/semantic-release-slack-bot)
 - GitHub Actions for CI/CD
 - tsup for transpilation and bundling